Strong edge-coloring of graphs with maximum edge weight seven: The proof of Theorem

 Then we look at the $4$-vertices.

 \begin{claim} A $4$-vertex in $H$ is adjacent to at most one $2$-vertex. \end{claim}

-\begin{proof} Assume that $v$ is a $4$-vertex and it is adjacent to two $2$-vertices $v_1$ and $v_2$.
-We know that $v_1$ is adjacent to two $4$-vertices by Claim \ref{2v}.
-So there are at most $12$ edges of distance at most $2$ from $vv_1$, which contradicts Corollary \ref{cor}. \end{proof}
+\begin{proof} Assume on the contrary that $u$ is a $4$-vertex and it is adjacent to two $2$-vertices $v$ and $w$, and two other vertices $x$ and $y$.
+Deleting $u$ and the four edges $uv$, $uw$, $ux$, and $uy$, we get a subgraph $H'$ with a strong $13$-edge-coloring $f$.

-\begin{claim} A $4$-vertex in $H$ cannot be adjacent to a $2$-vertex and a $3(C_{1+})$-vertex at the same time. \end{claim}